FC Dinamo City: Domestic

 Internationally, they lost a final in the Balkan Cup in 1969 against Beroe Stara Zagora.
 They won the first leg in Tirana 1–0 with a goal by Bahri Ishka, but in the return match they lost 3–0 by forfeit because during the regime of Enver Hoxha, travel wasn't allowed to Bulgaria.

 FC Dinamo City in Europe

-Dinamo City have given good performances in Europe among Albanian squads, winning 3 ties in Europe.
+Dinamo City have given good performances in Europe among Albanian squads, winning 8 ties in Europe.

 Submarine blues In their European path, Dinamo have played against "big guns" such as: Ajax, Austria Wien, etc. Drawn against teams such as Sporting Lisbona, Beşiktaş, Dinamo București, Olympique Marseille, Brøndby, CSKA Sofia, Sheriff Tiraspol, CZ Jena, Aberdeen, Hajduk Split, etc.

-Dinamo has passed 6 rounds in the European cups, defeating opponents like Ħamrun Spartans, Chernomorets Burgas ,Kaunas,Atlètic Club d'Escaldes and Hajduk Split.
+Dinamo has passed 8 rounds in the European cups, defeating opponents like Ħamrun Spartans, Chernomorets Burgas, Kaunas, Atlètic Club d'Escaldes ,Hajduk Split ,FC Astana ,Aluminij and Auda.

 The evening of August 14, 2025 is historic for Dinamo as for the first time after almost 15 years of absence from European cups, they reached the play-off stage of the UEFA Conference League where they defeated HNK Hajduk Split 3-1 with goals from Zabërgja and Qardaku and Hekuran Berisha.